 The chances of survival can, however, be significantly increased by immediate intervention from bystanders, through CPR (cardiopulmonary resuscitation), and where possible, defibrillation.
 Unfortunately, a report by the Resuscitation Council found that only 30-40% of bystanders intervene when they witness someone collapse.
 What’s more, a survey conducted for St John Ambulance found 61% of people don’t know how to respond to a cardiac arrest.
 Although 81% of people know what a defibrillator does, 70% would not feel confident using one and 62% wrongly believe it could cause harm if used incorrectly.

 For every minute without treatment, the chance of survival decreases by around 14%.
-Without any intervention from bystanders, the chances of survival are almost zero, but CPR can almost treble the chances of survival and defibrillation before emergency services arrive can raise it to more than 50%.
+Without any intervention from bystanders, the chances of survival are almost zero.
+However, CPR can treble the chances of survival and defibrillation before emergency services arrive can raise it to more than 50%.
 In short, rapid first aid by either trained first aiders or untrained bystanders is absolutely essential for saving a life when cardiac arrest happens outside of hospital.

 If you’re alone, call for an ambulance first, then commence CPR as soon as possible.
 CPR is a series of chest compressions followed by rescue breaths.
 If you feel unable to give rescue breaths, then you can deliver hands-only CPR.
 If there is a first aid kit to hand, it may contain face-shields to allow you to give rescue breaths without making contact with the casualty.

-CPR rarely helps restore consciousness or normal breathing by itself.
-If someone regains consciousness, stop CPR.
-If they start to breathe normally, but don’t regain consciousness, stop CPR, put them in the recovery position and monitor their breathing carefully.
+CPR rarely helps restore consciousness (responsiveness) or normal breathing by itself.
+If someone becomes responsive, stop CPR.
+If they start to breathe normally, but don’t become responsive, stop CPR, put them in the recovery position and monitor their breathing carefully.